 Don't tell me you haven't looked ...
 You know what I'm talking about -- women wearing skin-tight yoga pants.
 It's even big news.
-Clothing maker Lululemon Athletica lost millions of dollars from investors earlier this year when reports came out that they had to recall their yoga pants for being too sheer.
+Clothing maker Lululemon Athletica lost millions of dollars from investors a couple of years back when reports came out that they had to recall their yoga pants for being too sheer.
 Imagine being in the store and seeing a woman having to prove the knit is too thin!
 Well, apparently the company fixed the sheer problem, but leads me to think there's more to this story than meets the eye.

 Many times, temptation starts with the eyes, and where you look.
 In James 1:14-16, God reveals how sin starts with a look, and ends with destruction.
 “But each one is tempted when he is lured and enticed by his own desires.
 Then when desire conceives, it gives birth to sin, and when sin is full grown, it gives birth to death.”

 An example of this, is Potiphar’s wife.
 In the story about Joseph in Genesis 39:7 she would “cast her eyes upon Joseph...”
 Every day, her longing gaze at the handsome Joseph fueled her lustful desires, until one day she forced herself on Joseph, pulling him to bed.
 Fortunately, in this story, Joseph fled and avoided sin.

 But the moral of the story is: Don’t be a lookie-lulu or else you will find yourself compromising your self, your beliefs and your marriage.

 And, there are consequences.
 God spoke through Jeremiah in verses 5:8-9 saying, “They are well-fed, lusty stallions, each neighing for another man’s wife.
 Should I not punish them for this? declares the Lord.”

 Your gaze is important business to God.
 God’s man needs to fight for focus on Jesus and his plan for your life, not the yoga pants in front of you in line at the store.